14.1 Preparation, Review, and Submission of Sponsored Project Proposals

 Stanford depends to a large extent on external sources to support programs of research, instruction, and scholarship.
 Due to the growing complexity of conditions attached to sponsored projects, plus a trend toward greater diversity in sources of support, this policy will apply to the preparation, review, and submission of proposals for external sponsorship.

-This policy applies to all proposals for work to be carried out in Stanford academic departments, laboratories, administrative units, and at Stanford Health Services.
-In addition, the terms of this policy also apply to proposals which commit Stanford resources for projects to be performed off-campus, including affiliated institutions, such as the Children's Hospital at Stanford, the Palo Alto Veterans Administration Hospital, Santa Clara Valley Medical Center, etc.
+This policy applies to all proposals for work to be carried out in Stanford academic departments, laboratories, administrative units, and at Stanford Health Care.
+In addition, the terms of this policy also apply to proposals which commit Stanford resources for projects to be performed off-campus, including affiliated institutions, such as the Stanford Children's Health, the Palo Alto Veterans Administration Hospital, Santa Clara Valley Medical Center, etc.

 See RPH, Definitions and Categories of Sponsored Projects, for further discussion of factors which determine whether a project is a sponsored project, and for which proposals must be handled in accordance with this policy.